-Ahmadinejad's scandals continued to plague him even after he left office.
-His first vice president, Mohammad Reza Rahimi, was sentenced to five years in prison for "acquiring wealth through illicit methods" in 2015.
-Sentencing of his vice president for executive affairs, Mohammad Baghaei, soon followed in December 2017, when Baghaei announced he had been sentenced to 63 years in prison for financial malfeasance.
-Additionally, the former chairman of Sarmayeh Bank, Parviz Kazemi, who was labor minister during the Ahmadinejad administration, was sentenced to 20 years in prison after a corruption investigation.
-That's not to mention Ahmadinejad himself being convicted on seven counts, including misuse of state funds totaling \$2 billion dollars, by the Supreme Audit Court.
+Ahmadinejad's first vice president, Mohammad Reza Rahimi, was sentenced to five years in prison for "acquiring wealth through illicit methods" in 2015.
+The sentencing of his vice president for executive affairs, Mohammad Baghaei, soon followed in December 2017.
+Baghaei announced he had been sentenced to 63 years in prison for financial malfeasance.
+Additionally, the former chairman of Sarmayeh Bank, Parviz Kazemi, who was labor minister during the Ahmadinejad administration, was sentenced to 20 years in prison and 74 lashes after a corruption investigation.
+Over 400 individuals, many with connections to Iran's military and intelligence services, were involved in the Sarmayeh Bank scandal.
+The Iran Teachers' Reserve Fund, an investment fund owned by retired teachers, lost \$3.5 billion in the fraud.
+The CEO of the fund, Shahabeddin Ghandali, was also arrested and charged with embezzling \$2.5 billion.